ava/use-http/README.md

 Todos
 ------

+- [ ] better loading state management.
+When using only 1 useFetch in a component and we use `Promise.all([get('/todos/1'), get('/todos/2')])` then don't have a loading true, loading false on each request.
+Just have loading true on 1st request, and loading false on last request.
 - [ ] is making a [gitpod](https://www.gitpod.io/docs/configuration/) useful here? 🤔
 - [ ] suspense
   - [ ] triggering it from outside the `<Suspense />` component.